 Current Use Numbers a Fraction of Europe’s Figures

 In general, Sweden has held onto its goal for an entirely drug-free country.
-A bill submitted to raise the standards for drug controls in 1978 stated, "Drug abuse can never be accepted as part as a part of our culture."
-While leading up to the new millenium, drug abuse treatment figures and overdose deaths increased, they have been dropping since.
+A bill submitted to raise the standards for drug controls in 1978 stated, “Drug abuse can never be accepted as part of our culture.”
+While leading up to the new millennium, drug abuse treatment figures and overdose deaths increased, they have been dropping since.

 Statistics for drug use, particularly cannabis use, are a third to a fourth of the numbers seen in the rest of Europe.